I want to advance knowledge by supporting research, faculty, and scholarly activities.

 To fully support student success, institutions like NYU need to draw connections between academic experience and professional preparation.
 This fund will assemble a community of practitioners to design a data literacy skill set that connects students’ activities with job skills.
 There are emerging standards for professional practice as outlined by organizations like the National Association of Colleges and Employers (NACE), as well as framework models for data literacy—but little work to bridge the two.
 The Digital and Data Literacy Competencies fund will allow the Libraries to create such a bridge.

-Travel & Research Grants for Special Collections
+Travel and Research Grants for Special Collections

 This fund will provide financial support for visiting scholars, particularly new and emerging scholars, to work with collection material across Special Collections.
 Scholars receiving a travel and research grant will be expected to give a book talk or a presentation of work (including creative work) supported by the visit.
 This funding may support one or two scholars, depending on location, duration of stay, and other financial needs.